thomasfsr/RSNA-CT-Abdominal/README.md

-# Classification of injuries in a MRI of abdominal regions.
+# Classification of abdominal injuries by CT (computer tomograph) of the abdominal region.
 (Kaggle Competition)
 link of the competition: https://www.kaggle.com/competitions/rsna-2023-abdominal-trauma-detection

 ## Summary: